This Post Last Updated On

 Answer: 200 countries and territories till 2018.

-Thank You For Read.
-Hope You Enjoy This Post.
-Please Do Share With Your Friends Too.
+If You Love Please Do Share With Your Friends Too.